Forceflow/twitter_blocklist_exporter/README.md

 # twitter_blocklist_exporter v0.1
-This is a Python3 script that uses the Twitter API to download your most recent blocklist and generate a HTML file with all usernames listed and clickable.
+This is a Python3 script that uses the Twitter API to download your **Twitter blocklist** and generate a HTML file with all usernames listed and clickable.
+You can use this list as a reference to share or block unwanted accounts elsewhere.

+This script was created because blocklist exporting/importing, introduced on the platform [in 2015](https://blog.twitter.com/en_us/a/2015/sharing-block-lists-to-help-make-twitter-safer), has been absent without notice since 2019.

 # Running
 Just run `python3 blocklist_exporter.py`.
 After the script has run, your exported blocklist can be found in `blocklist.html`.